amedeos/image-cgroupsv2-inspector/README.md

 ## Features

 - 🔌 Connect to OpenShift cluster via API URL and bearer token
+- 🔑 Automatically download and save cluster pull-secret to `.pull-secret`
 - 📦 Collect container images from:
   - Pods
   - Deployments